veronicakwon/Geometry-of-Sycophancy/additional_documents/onboarding.md

 - The combination of tech used to build/run the software.

 ## File Structure
-A detailed overview of the organisation of files in the repo.
+- A detailed overview of the organisation of files in the repo.

+## Architectural Diagram
+- Visual representation of all the components in the project and their interactions.

 ## Timeline
 Assuming the project has a proposed timeline, the milestones should be stated with the dates by which they are supposed to be completed.